JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 ## Using Generated Headers from C

-The usage from C not complicated and strait forward.
+The usage from C not complicated and straightforward.
 We create a `main.c` file with the following
 code:
 ```c
 #include "demo_api.h"